 Welcome!
 My name is Gabriel Vega Weissman.
-I am a director, playwright and educator with roots in Brooklyn, Cuba and the south shore of Long Island.
+I am a director, playwright and educator with roots in Brooklyn, Cuba, and the south shore of Long Island.
 I am drawn to stories about “home.”
 Home can be where we’re from, where we live, with whom we live.
 It can be somewhere that’s made for us or by us.

 I love developing new work as well as finding contemporary resonances in existing material.
-A crucial value in all that I do is working with teams that bring a diversity of perspective to the process and product.
+A crucial value in all that I do is working with teams that bring a diversity of perspectives to the process and product.

 In addition to my artistic life I find tremendous fulfillment in teaching, both in the classroom and as an acting coach.
 I am committed to community engagement and am specifically passionate about fighting voter fraud across the country.

 Gabriel Vega Weissman is an award-winning, multi-hyphenate theatre artist.